African Court on Human and Peoples Rights

 October 2025

-Application struck out for prolonged failure to pursue proceedings and lack of instructions to counsel; restoration possible on good cause.
+Application struck out for failure to pursue proceedings; restoration permitted upon showing good cause.

 9 October 2025